 In 2007 Trisha performed in the inaugural Kookaburra production of the musical ‘Pippin’ for which she received a Helpmann award nomination for best female actor in a supporting role in a musical.
 Subsequently Trisha performed her favourite role to date; the part of Marmee in the Kookaburra production of the broadway musical ‘Little women’.
 Most recently she appeared with Anthony Warlow in the highly successful stage production of the musical ‘Dr Zhivago’ which played in Sydney, Melbourne and Brisbane.
 Trisha is a Logie award winner and also a qualified teacher of speech and drama.
 She holds a diploma in theatre performance from the IMEB and a CVCA (high dist.) from the AMEB.

 Miss Newton has had a lifetime affiliation with the Federal Association of Teachers of dance as a well-loved teacher and a senior examiner.
 Miss Newton began her dance career as a 5 year old student with Thelma Harris and then studied with Vera Le Vere.
-Miss Newton’s connection with the very foundation of FATD began in 1939 when she undertook examinations with miss Celia Ray.
-At that time, miss Ray was an integral member and examiner with the ISTD in England and is credited with being very influential with the origins of the FATD syllabus.
-Miss Newton was also involved in the early history of the national examination scheme when she sat for examinations with miss Dorothy Gladstone.
+Miss Newton’s connection with the very foundation of FATD began in 1939 when she undertook examinations with Miss Zelia Raye.
+At that time, Miss Raye was an integral member and examiner with the ISTD in England and is credited with being very influential with the origins of the FATD syllabus.
+Miss Newton was also involved in the early history of the national examination scheme when she sat for examinations with Miss Dorothy Gladstone.

-In 1950, miss Newton became a member of FATD and it wasn’t long after, in 1953, that her dedication and talent was recognised and she was appointed as an examiner.
-Miss Newton held the position of examinations organiser for the Federal Association of Teachers of dance (theatrical branch) from 1965 to 1991.
+In 1950, Miss Newton became a member of FATD and it wasn’t long after, in 1953, that her dedication and talent was recognised and she was appointed as an examiner.
+Miss Newton held the position of examinations organiser for The Federal Association of Teachers of Dancing (Theatrical Branch) from 1965 to 1991.
 This was a position that encompassed many hours of work and responsibility, and all agreed she did an excellent job!
-Miss Newton’s own daughters have been very involved in the FATD as teachers and miss Newton’s daughter Keri Helback is also an examiner.
-Many of miss Newton’s students have become teachers and professional dancers.
-Another of the FATD’s examiners, miss Frances Fontana, was also trained by miss Newton.
+Miss Newton’s own daughters have been very involved in the FATD as teachers and Miss Newton’s daughter Keri Helback was also an Examiner.
+Many of Miss Newton’s students have become teachers and professional dancers.
+Another of the FATD’s Examiners, Miss Frances Fontana, was also trained by Miss Newton.

 Miss Newton only retired from teaching in 2011 and was considered a “living national treasure” of the FATD.
 She passed away in August 2014.